codalotl/goagentbench/SPEC.md

 - `--agent` is required. `--model` is optional.
 Both are valid.
 - `tui_build` exists as a scenario in the workspace.
 No existing run exists for this directory.

 It first writes run metadata in `$WORKSPACE/tui_buid/.run-start.json`.
-This data includes a run ID, the start time and date, the agent, the model, and some system information (ex: OS).
+This data includes a run ID, the start time and date, the agent and version, the model, and some system information (ex: OS).

 Then it will run the agent against the scenario.
 As the agent takes turns, it will keep up to date `$WORKSPACE/tui_buid/.run-progress.json` (even if multiple prompts are taken).
 This file contains token usage, execution time, end time, and agent transcripts.